NogginBops/nogginbops.github.io/README.md

 <a href="mailto:julius_hager@hotmail.com"><img width="20em" src="img/marketing/mail.svg" alt="Mail"/></a>
 </div>

+{% comment %}
+    FIXME: Replace width=100% with something else
+    so that browser zoom can work properly.
+{% endcomment %}

 Hello!
 My name is Julius Häger and I'm a Swedish graphics programmer.

 I'm the current maintainer of [OpenTK](https://github.com/opentk/opentk), a platform abstraction layer and OpenGL bindings for C#, and this is my work.